-Key strategic evaluation criteria include:
+Key enterprise-aligned evaluation dimensions include:

 AI Use Cases in Manufacturing

-Use Case #1 – Predictive Maintenance: From Reactive to Proactive Asset Management
+Use Case #1 – Predictive Maintenance

 Unplanned downtime in industrial AI environments can have cascading effects on revenue, customer commitments, and capacity utilization.
 According to Gartner’s industrial operations benchmarks, downtime costs can exceed $250,000 per hour in high-volume production environments.